 In the quiet Port Town of Scuttle Town, in the far-off Magical Land known as Sequin Land, a cute purple-haired half-genie with magical dancing powers at her disposal fights off evil.
 Released in 2002 near the extreme end of the Game Boy Color's lifespan, Shantae is WayForward Technologies' love letter to the Metroidvania genre.
 The series stars the eponymous Shantae, a sassy half-genie who works as the guardian of the town of Scuttle Town.
 Her arsenal?
 Her Prehensile Hair and her magical belly-dancing.
-Seriously.There are currently two games in the series, with two more coming in the future (one for 3DS and one for... well, everything else).
+Seriously.There are currently three games in the series (all for Nintendo consoles), with one more coming in the future (which will be for ... well, everything).

 Shantae: One day, the evil pirate captain Risky Boots raids Scuttle Town with her army of Tinkerbats and steals the Steam Engine, one of the creations of Shantae's Gadgeteer Genius Uncle Mimic.
 With it, she plans to build an enormous machine with which she can use to take over the world—but in order to do so, she needs the Four Elemental Stones.
 It's up to Shantae to track them down before she does.
 The game is available on the Nintendo 3DS Virtual Console.

 A sequel called Shantae: Risky's Revenge was released on Nintendo's DSiWare service for the Nintendo DSi on October 4, 2010.
 This time around, Risky has her sights set on a magic lamp recently unearthed by Mimic.
 Despite failing to prevent its theft and getting fired as the town's guardian genie, Shantae vows to recover the magic seals on the lamp and prevent Risky from using it herself.(Trailer here, soundtrack trailer here) In early September 2011, WayForward released a teaser e-mail implying that a Shantae title would soon be released on iOS devices, which was later revealed to be a port of Risky's Revenge.
-A Steam release of Risky's Revenge for PC has been greenlit, but as of yet has no release date. here.
+A Steam release of Risky's Revenge for PC was released on July 15th, 2014.

-Shantae and the Pirate's Curse, a direct sequel set for a "sometime between now and June" release date, starts off with Shantae adjusting to her new lifestyle when Risky reappears.
-Due to the events of Risky's Revenge, 30 of Risky's Tinkerbats have gained magical powers, overthrew Risky and plan to resurrect her former mentor, the Pirate Master.
-As per usual in situations like this, Shantae and Risky must join forces and defeat the Tinkerbats to prevent this from happening.
+Shantae and the Pirate's Curse, a direct sequel released October 23, 2014, starts off with Shantae adjusting to her new lifestyle when Risky reappears.
+Due to the events of Risky's Revenge, 20 of Risky's Tinkerbats have gained magical powers turning into Cacklebats, overthrew Risky and plan to resurrect her former mentor, the Pirate Master.
+As per usual in situations like this, Shantae and Risky must join forces and defeat the Cacklebats to prevent this from happening.
 An International Co Production with Inti Creates.
-Currently stuck in Development Hell.
+The game was released for both the Nintendo 3DS and Wii U.

 Shantae in her monkey form made one in a WarioWare minigame.